What'sNEW Archives, August - September 1999

 One universal assumption that Gold does not question is that "primordial" necessarily means "abiogenic."
 If those terms were disentangled, another resolution to the petroleum paradox would be possible — methane could be older than the planet but still biologically produced!

 Gold also presents fascinating new ideas about diamonds, the formation of metal deposits, earthquakes, and glaciers (instead of rivers) on Mars.
 Finally, he proposes that the origin of life would be more likely to occur deep underground than on the surface of a planet.
 Even here Gold is persuasive.
 Of course, he does not explain how life's encoded instructions could have come into being — a missing element in all scientific accounts of the origin of life.
-That life must have an origin in the finite past is an assumption that is universally believed!
+Like almost everyone, Gold assumes that life must have an origin in the finite past.

 Although our assumptions are different from Gold's in key respects, we liked the book quite a lot.
 Gold's plain, precise writing made it both edifying and fun to read.
 The Foreword by Freeman Dyson was good, too.